 After digressing to discuss various heretical cults, John narrates how their remains ended up in Cologne.
 He starts with their legendary discovery sometime around 300 CE by St. Helena, the famously Christian mother of Emperor Constantine, follows them to Milan, and finally describes how in 1164 Archbishop Reinald von Dassel brought them to Cologne, where they proved a great draw for pilgrims and enhanced the Archbishop’s prestige.

 Both of the images here come from a late fifteenth-century German translation of the text printed by Heinrich Knoblauchtzer, who clearly hoped he would profit from adding high-quality illustrations to a popular work.
 The picture at the top of the page shows St. Thomas consecrating the Kings and appointing them bishops of India.
-The picture on the left has been described as depicting the founding of the chapel at Vaus, but the caption and accompanying text make it clear that it shows the Magi handing over their possessions to the local lords of Vaus.
+The second picture has been described as depicting the founding of the chapel at Vaus, but the caption and accompanying text make it clear that it shows the Magi handing over their possessions to the local lords of Vaus.
 We are told their descendants, intriguingly represented by the Black traveller, later built the mighty fortress in Acre, an important site during the Crusades.
 What is particularly noteworthy is that these are the only two depictions of a Black Magus in the entire work.
 John is not ambiguous about the Kings’ origins: he identifies Balthasar as the king of Sheba, Melchior as the king of Nubia and Arabia, and Caspar as the king of the legendary isle of Tharsis and a “black Ethiop” to boot!
 Nevertheless, the ten other depictions of the Kings give them all light skin.
 Illustrations at the time were done separately from the text, and illustrators were generally given minimal guidance, so this shows us that at least some illustrators in Knoblauchtzer’s workshop were aware of a new trend, while others were either unaware or uninterested.
 In these differing depictions in a single publication we can see the diffusion of the imagery of a Black Magus in visual media.

 Source: John of Hildesheim, Historia trium regum Strasbourg: Heinrich Knoblochtzer, ca. 1483), 63, Bayerische Staatsbibliothek Munich 2 Inc.s.a.
 743 i.